NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Is unblockable
     - Sweep ender is untechable
 - 4A
-    - DEF window starts frame 12 and ends frame 33 (animation ends frame 51)
+    - DEF from frames 12-35, animation ends frame 52
     - Endlag is grabbable
 - Act4A is unblockable and drains chakra
 - 8B